Chair: Dr. Elena Antoniadis (Red Deer College)

 The general aim of the Section on the Teaching of Psychology is to provide a forum for the exchange of information, ideas and data concerning all aspects of teaching, including methods and styles of teaching, innovative pedagogical techniques, and aspects of student behaviour and evaluation.
 To this end, each year at CPA the Section offers a teaching-related symposium, paper session or workshop, the ongoing general theme of which has been since 1989, “Improving the teaching of psychology.”

 Executive officers are the Chair, Vice-Chair and Secretary Treasurer.
-Annual dues are $5.00, and Section funds are used primarily to invite guest speakers for the Section Programme at the annual convention.
+Annual dues are $12.00 to CPA Members, and $5.00 for CPA Student Affiliates, and Section funds are used primarily to invite guest speakers for the Section Programme at the annual convention.